moacirjacomin/vakinha_backoffice_web/README.md

-## 🏷️ Modulos e Organização das Camadas
+## 🏷️ Modules and Layer Organization
 The idea behind using these approaches may seem initially complicated and may spread code across hundreds of files and folders.
 However, it makes sense for applications with the following requirements:

 - Scalability: should be ready for new features.